Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 The Master’s programme

-The Accounting & Control Master’s programme requires you to take four core courses that cover advanced accounting and reporting skills as well as corporate law.
+The Accounting & Control Master’s programme requires you to take five core.
 You’ll also choose electives in your area of interests, write your Master’s thesis, and attend inspiring career events that will train you for the job market.
 Throughout the programme, there’s a combination of the subject matter itself and the theory and research methodologies that allow you to dive deeper into it.

 • Data Analytics for Accounting and Control